 What if I don’t attend class, why do I still have to pay?

-If you registered for courses at Concordia University Chicago, you have committed to attending class and have taken a seat in particular class.
+If you registered for courses at Concordia University Chicago, you have committed to attending class and have taken a seat in a particular class.
 At the time you sign your registration form, you are acknowledging your financial obligation to the University for service rendered.
-As the University cannot register you without your signature, we cannot withdraw you without a signature unless there is a default in payment, then you would be subject to a university withdrawal.
+As the University cannot register you without your signature, we cannot withdraw you without a signature unless there is a default in payment, at which point you would be subject to a University withdrawal.
 Failure to attend does not constitute as a withdrawal.
-You must make your Academic Advisor aware of any and all courses you want to withdrawal from.
+You must make your Academic Advisor aware of any and all courses you want to withdraw from.

 Why isn’t all my financial aid showing on my bill?

-The most common reason of all for your financial aid not showing on your bill would be because you have not yet completed your financial aid file for all aid to post to your account.
-This is the student’s responsibility to ensure this file is complete as soon as possible to avoid any delays or cancellation of funds.
+The most common reason for your financial aid not showing on your bill would be because you have not yet completed your financial aid file for all aid to post to your account.
+It is the student’s responsibility to ensure this file is complete as soon as possible to avoid any delays or cancellation of funds.

 How long do I have to pay a charge that was assessed to my account after the original student/schedule bill?